 Or maybe, she just launches into the work, and says, “Hey guys, come on over and let’s clean up these dishes together!”

 Or maybe, she just does the clean up herself, and doesn’t think twice about it, because it just doesn’t matter to her.
-At all.

 But regardless, notice the lack of emotional vomiting rooted in judgment.
-J

-Also notice the lack of criticism.
+Also notice the lack of criticism or contempt.

 And how else will this guy you married have an opportunity to “rally the troops” and corral them back to the table to “Thank mom for the nice dinner she prepared,” and, “Let’s clean up!” and be the man of the house if he’s not told the truth?

 Many husbands won’t need us to communicate like this – remembering that it’s not about us, and not missing the great opportunity to serve without expectation, I challenge wives to FIRST die to self, asking God for the right thoughts, correct attitudes, and servant’s hearts.
-And then, I’m going to dare us today to be honest in our relationships – choosing to be more mature first, begging God to help us grow up and see the world and people the way He does so that we recognize when we act like five year olds!

 Double dog dare you to read His Word for yourself, seeing what He might communicate directly to you today, triple dog daring you to comment, share, or “subscribe” and continue this journey with us!